DylanBarratt/LexiTrainLang/readme.md

 `npm run dev` will locally run a development build for testing

 ## Running the documentation
-mkdocs needs to be installed for a fresh compile.
+mkdocs needs to be installed for a fresh compile (https://www.mkdocs.org/user-guide/installation/ and https://squidfunk.github.io/mkdocs-material/getting-started/).
 Then the host_site.sh script can be run to serve the documentation on an ubuntu apache server.